juji-io/docs/docs/design.md

 ### Change Wordings

-Juji platform has many built-in questions that organizations often ask their audience, such as what kind of product their customers favor, what needs their employees have, and so on.
+Juji platform has many built-in questions that organizations may ask their audience, such as what kind of product their customers favor, what needs their employees have, and so on.

-You may want to change how these questions are asked.
-To change any question, just click on the bubble containing the question, it expands into a dialog:
+You may want to change the way how these questions are asked.
+To change the wording of any question, just click on the bubble containing the question, it expands into a dialog:

 <p align="center"><img src="../img/change-wording.png" alt="Change wording" width="550"/></p>